 Make Them Thinner

-Turn your breasts into chicken cutlets by slicing them in half!
+Turn your boneless chicken breasts into chicken cutlets by slicing them in half!
 When you cut the chicken in half (a process called butterflying), you even out the thickness of the chicken breast.
 This not only helps the chicken cook evenly, but it also reduces the cooking time.

 If you don't feel comfortable butterflying the chicken, you can also pound it out using a meat mallet or a heavy-bottomed pot.
 They won't be quite as thin, but the end result will basically be the same.